LUMI

 Getting compute time on LUMI

-Starting from this call, we have separate application forms for the preparatory projects and regular projects.
+We have separate application forms for the preparatory/development projects and regular projects.
 Make sure you use the most recent version available on this website.
 Detailed instructions can be found in a separate document.
-Please submit your application to lumi-be-support [ati] enccb [dota] be.
+Please submit your application to lumi-be-support [ati] enccb [dota] be (lumi-be-support[at]enccb[dot]be).

 Training